TristanTurcotte/cardable-godot/docs/user_content.md

                     "green": 0,
                     "blue": 0,
                 },
-                "suit_back_override": "", // Can include texture override for an entire suit's back "texture_folder_override": "hearts", // Folder name in `resources` folder that contain's this set's textures },
+                "suit_back_override": "", // Can include texture override for an entire suit's back face "texture_folder_override": "hearts", // Folder name in `resources` folder that contain's this set's textures },
             {